Relationship to Self

 At this point, you might be thinking, yes, it is all good to understand why we do the things that we do, but how does that change anything?

-Love is the answer.
-Only love and a proper understanding of our negative patterns will allow them to dissipate.
 When that gaping emptiness of disconnection from spirit is no longer present, we no longer need to obtain love from the world around us.
 We are free to move through the world unshackled by those patterns of behavior that previously either consciously or unconsciously held us back in all areas of our lives.

 Imagine how beautiful your relationships would be if you understood and loved every aspect of yourself and your partner, excelled in a work that aligns with YOUR talents and needs, and developed a relationship with The One True God unfettered by the beliefs, fears, and dogma of millennia of distortion.